-In addition, DFAS sites submit reports to the U.S. Treasury, by appropriation, on interagency transfers, collections received, and disbursements issued.
+In addition, DFAS submits reports to the U.S. Treasury, by appropriation, on interagency transfers, collections received, and disbursements issued.
 The U.S. Treasury records these transactions to the applicable Fund Balance with Treasury (FBWT) account.
-The MRF reconciles to the U.S. Treasury account monthly, with no outstanding discrepancies.
+On a monthly basis, the MRF FBWT is reviewed and adjusted, as required, to agree with the U.S. Treasury accounts.